Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Use Cases for Background Agents #

-• Competing implementations: Spin up 3 agents with different approaches, compare results
+- Competing implementations: I spin up 3 agents with different approaches, then compare results

-• Tasks requiring your local context (specific env vars, local dev server state)
+- Tasks requiring my local context (specific env vars, local dev server state)

-• High-iteration work where you need tight feedback loops
+- High-iteration work where I need tight feedback loops

 Git Worktrees and Conflict Avoidance #